enPlace/react-Battleship/README.md

 (show example)

 We can then randomly fire at these coordinates and greatly increase our likelihood of hitting a ship on any given attempt.
-There might be other strategies besides randomly firing at the coordinates (this site mentions probability functions), but in the scope of this project, the goal of this algorithm is to be reasonably effective and difficult to beat, not necesarily to be the *most* optimized algorithm possible, and randomly firing accomplishes this goal quite well.

 ### Hunting for a ship:
-We simply generate two random coordinates in our checkerboard, and then fire at the main board with the coordinates that we get from the checkerboard.
+Here we take the checkerboard 2d array and randomly select coordinates from it.
+Then, fire at the main board with those coordinates that we got from the checkerboard.
 If we can't fire there (because it has already been attempted before and contains either a hit or a miss), we'll get an error and call the function again.
 Once we get a hit, we move to phase 2, which is the "hone in" phase-- trying to find the orientation of the ship.

 ```js